Published on: 8 November 2014 | Last updated: 1 January 2020

 Italo are a new train operator offering high-speed train services in competition with trenitalia.
 I’ve not travelled with Italo but their trains are built by Alstom who also build the French TGVs and the Freccierosse - and the internal layouts seem pretty similar.
 They don’t have bike-carriage facilities.
 According to the English version of the FAQs:

-Another operator is a joint venture between trenitalia and the German and Austrian railways.
+Another operator is a joint venture between Trenitalia and the German and Austrian railways.
 It operates services between Munich, Innsbruck and a number of northern Italian cities including Bologna, Verona and Venice.
-This is an option that is well worth considering even for travel within Italy, as there are some spaces for bikes.
-It costs 10€ to book these.
-According to the 2017 timetable leaflet all of their services now have space for 16 bikes.
+All of their services now have space for at least 16 bikes, and some have dedicated carriages for bike transport.
+This is an option that is well worth considering even for travel within Italy, at least for longer distances.
+It costs 10€ to book bike spaces.

 All of the larger lakes in Italy have boat and ferry services.
 These can be an extremely useful alternative in avoiding busy roads or simply cut out a dull road.
 If you are travelling in the Italian Lakes a boat-trip you really should take at least one ride on a vaporetto.
 In my experience, the boats and ferries are bike-friendly, although carriage may be at the discretion of the captain and subject to the availability of space.
 There’s plenty of space on car ferries but the space on boat services may be more limited.
 It’s important to note that you cannot take bikes on most of the boat services around Venezia (there are a couple of exceptions - see my article on island-hopping along the Venetian lagoon: from Chioggia to Punta Sabbioni).